3.1 Policy

 3.4.1.1 Role of the Assembly

 The Assembly is a self-governing body of the whole professoriate that provides the faculty with information about university matters and serves as a forum for open discussion of University affairs with the President.
 The Assembly is advisory to the President.
 The Assembly can bring issues that warrant the attention of the University management directly to the President.
 For operational efficiency the Assembly elects a sub-group, called the Council.
 The Council, under the leadership of the Chairperson of the Assembly, acts as the executive committee of the Assembly.
 The members of the faculty in addition have administrative duties on various committees.
-These functions are services to the University; the President, Senior Vice President, Provost, Dean of the Graduate School, Dean of Faculty Affairs and Dean of Research make appointments to these committees.
+These functions are services to the University; the President, Executive Vice President, Provost, Dean of the Graduate School, Dean of Faculty Affairs and Dean of Research make appointments to these committees.

 3.4.1.2 Membership of the Assembly